NetLogo banner

 NETLOGO FEATURES

-The DISPLAY command is used for smooth animation.
+The display command is used for smooth animation.

 HOW TO CITE

-If you mention this model in an academic publication, we ask that you include these citations for the model itself and for the NetLogo software:
+If you mention this model or the NetLogo software in a publication, we ask that you include the citations below.

 Copyright 1997 Uri Wilensky.
-All rights reserved.

 This model was created as part of the project: CONNECTED MATHEMATICS: MAKING SENSE OF COMPLEX PHENOMENA THROUGH BUILDING OBJECT-BASED PARALLEL MODELS (OBPML).
 The project gratefully acknowledges the support of the National Science Foundation (Applications of Advanced Technologies Program) -- grant numbers RED #9552950 and REC #9632612.